benlipp/loops/readme.md

 ###### Subsequent Runs

 A `vagrant up` should be all you need.
+Make sure you run `vagrant halt` if you are using multiple machines with the same IP address.

 ## Production
 Heroku with a MySQL DB Addon